 He was then referred to a fourth urologist who said the diagnosis of prostatitis was “ludicrous” and diagnosed him with an abscess.
-Within two hours, he had Sherwin booked into theatre to drain the abscess, however, still there was no scan.
+Within two hours, he had Sherwin booked into theatre to drain the abscess, however, there was still no MRI scan.

 Five days after his surgical procedure, Sherwin was still in agonising pain and losing muscle mass and power in his right leg.

-After 13 visits to hospital in four weeks and after pleading with doctors for nearly two months to be given a scan, Sherwin finally had an MRI on 26 May.
+After 13 visits to hospital in four weeks and after pleading with doctors for nearly two months to be given a scan, Sherwin finally had an MRI on 26 May 2020.
 The scan revealed the shocking truth – Sherwin had a large, round cell sarcoma (a malignant tumour) measuring 14cm in his pelvis and 30 small tumours in his lungs.
-Doctors say his cancer is particularly aggressive and fast-growing.
+Doctors told him his cancer was particularly aggressive and fast-growing.

-Following his scan, his oncologist admitted that had they diagnosed his cancer months’ back, his prognosis would have been better.
-As it stands currently, Sherwin is fighting for his life and is facing an uncertain future.
+Following his scan, his oncologist admitted that if they had diagnosed his cancer months’ back, his prognosis would have been better.
+He was eventually told his cancer was terminal and there was nothing more doctors could do.